 How long is the course?

-- understand CSE models and the process of grooming
+- understand forms of exploitation and the process of grooming.

-– have knowledge of the vulnerabilities of children and young people
+- understand the vulnerabilities of children and young people.

-– understand the significance of social media in relation to CSE and abuse
+- understand the significance of social media and online grooming.

-– understand the importance of recognising, recording and reporting CSE.
+- understand the importance of language and victim blaming.

 “Excellent, one of the best pieces of training I have completed in ages.”
 Victim Support